junxit/us-congress-bills-110/bill.md

 legis-num: H.R.
 5683
 congress: 110th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 5683

-> To make certain reforms with respect to the Government Accountability Office, and for other purposes.
+That the bill from the House of Representatives (H.R.
+5683) entitled “An Act to make certain reforms with respect to the Government Accountability Office, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; references; table of contents